 - Wood offers a rustic, natural look that a lot of homeowners prefer.

 - Wood gives your home a traditional aesthetic that has long been part of the classic neighborhood landscape.

-- A perk of having a wood fence is that you can stain it any color which gives you flexibility when it comes to choosing the color you desire.
+- A perk of having a wood fence is that you can stain it any color, giving you flexibility when choosing the desired color.

 The Design of Vinyl Privacy Fences

 - On the other hand, vinyl fences now come in a vast range of designs, and they’re continually evolving.
 White used to be the primary color for vinyl fences, but this industry has certainly come a long way.

 - Today’s vinyl fences feature an assortment of attractive colors.
 You can find vinyl fences in many colors, whether light tan or dark brown, to suit your style.